-- Applicant Details Part 1: Complete all fields in this task; all fields are required.
+• Applicant Details Part 1: Complete all fields in this task; all fields are required.
 The information entered should be for the individual submitting the application who will act as the main person responsible for the application and as its point of contact.
-Information about other Key Personnel on the proposal should be entered where requested in the Software Project Details part of the application.
+Information about other Key Personnel on the proposal should be entered where requested in the Project Details part of the application.

-- 1. First Name

-- 2. Last name

-- 3. Email

-- 4. Current Employer

-- 5. Title/Position

-- 6. Country of Residence - 7.
-Applicant Organization: Organization that would be directly receiving and distributing funding if a grant is successfully awarded.
-Note that this may be different from the Applicant's main affiliation/current employer. - Applicant Details Part 2: Complete all required fields in this task.
+- Name and email: auto filled; to edit your name or email, please do so in your account information by clicking your name in the upper right corner and clicking My Account in the dropdown menu - Current Employer - Title/Position - CV of the Applicant (the person submitting the application): Upload in PDF format; font must be 11 points or larger and margins must be at least one-half inch (top, bottom, left, and right) (maximum of two pages) - Include current and recent employment, education history, and references to any major publications and software authored - Applicant Details Part 2: Complete all required fields in this task.
 The information entered should be for the individual submitting the application who will act as the main person responsible for the application and as its point of contact.
-Please note demographic information will not be used as a basis for review. - 1.
-Highest degree (required) and year granted (optional) - 2.
-Additional degrees and year granted (up to three) (optional) - 3.
-Gender (optional) - 4.
-Short narrative biography of the applicant (maximum of 100 words) (required) - Organization Details: Complete all sections in this task; all sections are required.
+Please note demographic information will not be used as a basis for review. - Work phone (required) - Highest degree (required) and year granted (optional) - Additional degrees and year granted (up to three) (optional) - Gender (optional) - Race/Ethnicity (optional) - Short narrative biography of the applicant (maximum of 100 words) (required) - Organization Details: Complete all sections in this task; all sections are required.
 The information entered should be for the organization that would be directly receiving and distributing funding if a grant is successfully awarded (e.g., academic institution, fiscal sponsor).
-Note that this may be different from the Applicant's main affiliation. - 1.
-Type of Organization: academic, other non-profit, industry/company, government, fiscal sponsor, fiscal sponsor not yet identified, or other (required) - 2.
-Organization: - Name, Address, City, State/Province and Country - Tax ID: If your organization has an Employer Identification Number (EIN), as assigned by the United States Internal Revenue Service, enter it in the 9-digit format (XX-XXXXXXX; 10 characters total).
-Organizations who do not have an EIN should enter 44-4444444 - 3.
-Organizational/Administrative Contact: List the name and contact information for the administrative contact to discuss additional information needed, if selected for award. - First name, Last name, Title/Position, Email - 4.
-Signing Official: List the name and contact information for the person authorized to sign on behalf of your organization. - First name, Last name, Title/Position, Email - 5.
-Press Contact / Public Relations Official: List the name and contact information for the person to discuss press releases and media. - First name, Last name, Title/Position, Email - 6.
-Institutional Approval Form: This form should be reviewed and signed by a person authorized to sign on behalf of your organization or fiscal sponsor (whichever organization that will be receiving the grant funds, if the application is selected for funding), agreeing to the stated institutional and applicant requirements and commitments on data, resource sharing, and publication policies, as well as endorsing/verifying your application materials and confirming their ability to receive funding for the proposal.
+Note that this may be different from the Applicant's main affiliation. - Type of Organization: academic, other non-profit, industry/company, government, fiscal sponsor, fiscal sponsor not yet identified, or other (required) - Details: - Organization name, Address, City, State/Province and Country - Tax ID: If your organization has an Employer Identification Number (EIN), as assigned by the United States Internal Revenue Service, enter it in the 9-digit format (XX-XXXXXX; 10 characters total).
+Organizations who do not have an EIN should enter 44-444444 - Institutional Approval Form: This form should be reviewed and signed by a person authorized to sign on behalf of your organization or fiscal sponsor (whichever organization that will be receiving the grant funds, if the application is selected for funding), agreeing to the stated institutional and applicant requirements and commitments on data, resource sharing, and publication policies, as well as endorsing/verifying your application materials and confirming their ability to receive funding for the proposal.
 Applicants may be asked to provide additional information on the governance of the proposal and its ability to receive and use the funds, if successfully awarded.
 If you do not have an organization identified to receive funds, the applicant should sign the form and note on the form that a fiscal sponsor has not been identified.
 Upload as a single PDF.
-This upload is not designed to support encrypted documents or digital signatures; please sign, scan and upload this form as a PDF (required).
+This form is not set up to be completed online with a digital signature so you will need to print it, have it signed, and then upload as a PDF (required).